-In today's tech-centered age, staying in touch with friends and family members from all over the country has never been easier.
-With just a few clicks of a mouse or a text on your smart phone, you can easily stay connected with individuals from all across the world.
-However, even with all of this technology at our fingertips, there are many seniors today who live in complete social isolation and who deal with debilitating loneliness.
+In today's tech centered world, staying in touch with friends and family members from all over the country has never been easier.
+With just a few clicks of a mouse or a text on your phone, you can stay connected with individuals from across the world.
+However, even with all of this technology, there are many seniors today who live in complete social isolation and who deal with dire loneliness.

-This problem has become an epidemic in the senior community as more seniors than ever are dealing with extreme loneliness, and the effects are more severe than many ever thought.
-As caregivers, friends and family members of seniors, it is important to be aware of the effects that loneliness can have on seniors, how to prevent loneliness in seniors and lessen the impact that this state of being can have on older adults today.
+This problem has become an epidemic in the senior community.
+As more seniors than ever are dealing with extreme loneliness, the effects are more severe than many ever thought.
+As caregivers, friends, and family members of seniors, it is important to be aware of the effects that loneliness can have on seniors.
+With awareness comes prevention of loneliness in seniors and lessen the impact that this state of being can have on the.

 How Lonely Are Seniors Today?

 There has been a great deal of research done on the topic of loneliness among seniors.
-While many seniors do live with other individuals, and less than 20 percent of seniors today live alone, a recent study from the University of California in San Francisco, found that it doesn't mean that those living with others don't feel lonely.
-In fact, in this study, 43 percent of seniors surveyed indicated they feel lonely, even if they don't live alone.
+While many seniors do live with others, and less than 20 percent of seniors live alone, a recent study from the University of California in San Francisco, found that even those living with others may feel lonely.
+In fact, 43 percent of seniors surveyed said they feel lonely even if they don't live alone.

-In addition to these findings, a study from the AARP also found that many seniors today face social issues that only adds to their feelings of isolation and loneliness.
-This study found that 45 percent of seniors age 65 and over are separated or widowed, 42 percent of Americans over 65 are disabled and that 46 percent of women age 65 and older actually live alone.
-Plus, these individuals are expected to live to at least 85 in today's world, meaning for many, they have a solid 20 years of their lives to face this loneliness head on.
+In addition to these findings, a study from the AARP also found that many seniors today face social issues that only add to their feelings of isolation and loneliness.
+This study found that 45 percent of seniors age 65 and over are separated or widowed, 42 percent are disabled, and 46 percent of women age 65 and older live alone.
+Plus, these individuals are expected to live to at least 85 in today's world.
+That means they may have a solid 20 years of their lives to cope with this loneliness.

-While this may seem like a rather mild problem in a world where heart disease, cancer and Alzheimer's disease take the lives of so many seniors, however, this study found that loneliness can actually have a very serious impact on the health and well-being of seniors today.
-This study found that individuals age 60 and older who report feelings of loneliness had a 45 percent higher risk of death than those who do not report feeling lonely.
-Meanwhile, isolated seniors have a 59 percent greater risk of mental and physical decline than individuals who do not experience this type of social isolation.
+While this may seem like a rather mild problem in a world where heart disease, cancer, and Alzheimer's disease take the lives of so many seniors, this study found that loneliness can actually have a very serious impact on the health and well-being of seniors.
+Individuals age 60 and older who report feelings of loneliness had a 45 percent higher risk of death than those who do not report feeling lonely.
+Meanwhile, isolated seniors have a 59 percent greater risk of mental and physical decline than those who do not experience social isolation.

 Why is Loneliness Such a Serious Problem?

-Why is loneliness so deadly?
-Research has found that when feelings of loneliness set in, it can increase the risk of depression, over eating, malnutrition, alcohol abuse and other mental and social health issues.
-It can also have some serious physical repercussion as well.
-Loneliness can increase the chance of arthritis, osteoporosis, high blood pressure, heart disease and even glaucoma.
+Why is loneliness so harmful?
+Research has found that when feelings of loneliness set in, it can increase the risk of depression, anxiety, over eating, malnutrition, alcohol abuse, and other mental and social health issues.
+It can also have some serious physical effects.
+Loneliness can increase the chance of arthritis, osteoporosis, high blood pressure, heart disease, and even glaucoma.

-While dementia is already a real and pressing threat in the senior community, a study from the University of Chicago has found that perceived loneliness is linked to quicker cognitive decline and a higher risk of dementia.
+Dementia is already a real and pressing threat in the senior community.
+However, a study from the University of Chicago has found that perceived loneliness is linked to quicker cognitive decline and a higher risk of dementia.

-Unfortunately, many seniors today find themselves at risk for these issues as more and more adult children and family members are moving away from their elderly parents, leaving seniors completely alone and in a state of social isolation.
-A lack of social contact and low proximity to friends and family members all breed more issues with isolation.
-When there isn't a strong network of friends and family members near seniors today it can cause them to withdraw into a state of social isolation.
+Unfortunately, many seniors today find themselves at risk for these issues as more and more adult children and family members are moving away from their elderly parents.
+This can often leave seniors completely alone and in a state of social isolation.
+A lack of social contact and low proximity to friends and family all breed more isolation.

-Many seniors today do not live an active lifestyle, and spend most of their time indoors, which not only breeds loneliness but increases the likelihood of developing other serious health issues that can only keep senior adults more confined.
+Many seniors do not live an active lifestyle, and spend most of their time in doors.
+This not only worsens loneliness but increases the likelihood of developing other serious health issues that can only keep senior adults more confined.
 While this is an unfortunately common issue among the senior community, it doesn't mean there aren't things that friends, family members and loved ones can do to lessen the impact that loneliness can have.

 How To Protect Your Loved One From Loneliness